Maltese language: Alphabet

 The official rules governing the structure of the Maltese language are recorded in the official guidebook Tagħrif fuq il-Kitba Maltija (English: Knowledge on Writing in Maltese) issued by the Akkademja tal-Malti (Academy of the Maltese language).
 The first edition of this book was printed in 1924 by the Maltese government's printing press.
 The rules were further expanded in the 1984 book, iż-Żieda mat-Tagħrif, which focused mainly on the increasing influence of Romance and English words.
 In 1992 the academy issued the Aġġornament tat-Tagħrif fuq il-Kitba Maltija, which updated the previous works.

 The National Council for the Maltese Language (KNM) is the main regulator of the Maltese language (see Maltese Language Act, below).
 However, the academy's orthography rules are still valid and official.

 Written Maltese

-Since Maltese evolved after the Italo-Normans ended Arab rule of the islands, a written form of the language was not developed for a long time after the Arabs' expulsion in the middle of the thirteenth century.
+Since Maltese evolved after the Italo-Normans ended Arab rule of the islands, a written form of the language was not developed for a long time after the expulsion of the Arabs in the middle of the thirteenth century.
 Under the rule of the Knights Hospitaller, both French and Italian were used for official documents and correspondence.
-During the British colonial period, the use of English was encouraged through education, with Italian being regarded as the next-most important language.
+During the British colonial period, the use of English was encouraged through education, with Italian being regarded as the next most important language.

-In the late 18th century and throughout the 19th century, philologists and academics such as Mikiel Anton Vassalli made a concerted effort to standardise written Maltese.
+In the late 18th century and throughout the 19th century philologists and academics such as Mikiel Anton Vassalli made a concerted effort to standardise written Maltese.
 Many examples of written Maltese exist from before this period, always in the Latin alphabet, Il-Kantilena from the 15th century being the earliest example of written Maltese.
-In 1934, Maltese was recognised as an official language.
+In 1934 Maltese was recognised as an official language.